jellekuipers/kolm-search/README.md

 ## Overview

-`kolm-search` is a TypeScript library for building search pipelines with Retrieval-Augmented Generation (RAG) capabilities.
+`kolm-search` is a TypeScript library for building production-grade search pipelines with Retrieval-Augmented Generation (RAG) capabilities.
 It orchestrates the full retrieval lifecycle — query planning, embedding, retrieval, deduplication, reranking, and synthesis — through a clean set of port interfaces you implement against your own data sources.

 **Key principles:**